SergiyKochenko/pp5-house-stock-ecommerce/README.md

 - The tutor support team at Code Institute for their support.
 - To my friends who participated in testing my application.
 - Martina Terlevic (my mentor), for her advices and help.
+- Thanks to David Calikes for his good example that I have followed.
 - Class mates for helping me.

 [Back to Table of Contents](#table-of-contents)